Reamuji/toConstMove-SPWN/README.md

 ### How does it works ?

-Unlike toConst that return the value directly, this function is actually just returning a bunch of value that add up to the value.
+Unlike toConst that return the value directly, this macro is actually just returning a bunch of value that add up to the original value.
 how are the value broken up ? using a binary converter.
 with binary, we can broken up the value into a bunch of ```2^i``` where ```i``` is any real number. and ```i``` will never be repeated